From £450 March to Oct - Call for dates

 13. What type of accommodation can I expect?

 There is a variety of accommodation ranging from Castles and Chateaux to small boutique hotels and good quality B&Bs, thereby offering a range of different priced holidays.
 If you have any questions regarding which accommodation is used in the trip you are interested in riding please contact the office.

 14. What are the routes like?

-The descriptions of our Bikecations indicate the main types of routes we use on each holiday, such as provincial roads, country lanes, dedicated cycle ways, some tracks and Casa Verdes (disused railway tracks).
+The descriptions of our Leisure Bikecations indicate the main types of routes we use on each holiday, such as provincial roads, country lanes, dedicated cycle ways, some tracks and Casa Verdes (disused railway tracks).
 While we try to use quiet routes wherever possible, you should be comfortable riding occasionally in traffic.
 Traffic volumes can vary even on minor roads, especially in more popular tourist areas; we sometimes have to use short sections of busier roads to cross rivers or connect scenic routes, and traffic will inevitably be heavier in and near towns.

 Some routes include occasional sections on unsurfaced tracks, but these don’t require any specific technical riding skills.
 If you are unsure of your level, or would like to know more about the cycling on specific holidays, then please do not hesitate to contact our knowledgeable reservations team.